hexalang/.github/CODE_OF_CONDUCT.md

 The following behaviors are considered harassment and are unacceptable within our community:

 *   Violence, threats of violence or violent language directed against another person.
-*   Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.
+*   Sexist, racist, homophobic, transphobic, ableist or otherwise **clearly (intentionally) offensively discriminatory jokes** and language.
-*   Posting or displaying sexually explicit or violent material.
+*   Posting or displaying sexually explicit or violent material (if group is not rated 18+ like our Telegram group).
 *   Posting or threatening to post other people’s personally identifying information ("doxing").
 *   Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
 *   Inappropriate photography or recording.
 *   Inappropriate physical contact.
 You should have someone’s consent before touching them.
 *   Unwelcome sexual attention.
-This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
+This includes, sexualized comments or **clearly (intentionally) offensive jokes**; inappropriate touching, groping, and unwelcomed sexual advances.
 *   Deliberate intimidation, stalking or following (online or in person).
 *   Advocating for, or encouraging, any of the above behavior.
 *   Sustained disruption of community events, including talks and presentations.
+*   [SJW](https://en.wikipedia.org/wiki/Social_justice_warrior) behavior is *not* welcomed and may result in exclusion from community

 ## 5. Consequences of Unacceptable Behavior